Simple chicken noodle soup, a warming bowl of chicken broth with an Asian twist.

-The key to the success of this simple chicken noodle soup is the Asian broth base.
+The key to the success of this simple chicken noodle soup is the Chinese broth base.
 A good broth is very straightforward to cook, but it does need time to bubble away.
+Put simply the longer you cook your broth base, the more flavour you will impart into it.

-How to make a good Asian broth?
+How to make a good Chinese chicken broth?

 The secret to this simple chicken noodle soup is a good broth base and that takes time.
 I love making stocks and sauces and a really good homemade stock does make all the difference to a dish.
+This particular chicken stock or broth is simplicity itself.

+Although you have to let it simmer away for a few hours, the preparation time is minimal.
 No fancy knife skills required, just cut everything up and throw everything in the pot.
-Alongside the chicken legs, I add a good selection of vegetables and aromatics:
+Alongside the chicken legs, I add a good selection of vegetables and aromatics to impart a real depth of flavour into the finished broth:

 - onion